Re-classifying a Point Cloud in FME

 • Default value: 2

-Also set “Interpolation Type” to “Nearest Neighbor” so that it doesn’t try to assign calculated average values to the points.
+Also set “Interpolation Type” to “Nearest Neighbor” so it doesn’t assign calculated average values to the points.

 PCORCS2 params.PNG

-This will refine the point cloud by correcting the points that had the wrong classification.
+This will refine the point cloud by correcting points with incorrect classifications.

 6. Add a PointCloudCombiner